Am0rphous/Awesome/Reverse Engineering.md

 ## Disassemblers
 "takes one from binary to assembler–which is much lower level and is more difficult to read for humans."
  IDA Pro, Binary Ninja and radare2
+- [Smali](https://github.com/JesusFreke/smali) - assembler/disassembler for the dex format used by dalvik, Android's Java VM implementation.

 ## Dynamic analysis